magento/knowledge-base/src/troubleshooting/general/payservices-report-info-delayed.md

 Report data is populated immediately after there is an action on an order.

 <u>Actual result</u>:
 There may be a delay in visible report data for just-completed order actions.
+Payout reports may incur a delay of 24-48 hours.
+Order payment status reports may incur a few hour delay.

 ## Cause